jmochel/mn4-rest-exemplar/design-and-arhitecture.md

 1. Exposing the domain model in a way that reflects the nouns and verbs of the domain.

-The EntityControllerBase provides us with CRUD semantics for most of the domain and CRUD semantics alone are likely to be insufficient for a real world application
+The EntityControllerBase provides us with CRUD semantics for most of the domain and CRUD semantics alone are usually insufficient for a real world application

 The default entity controller will expose the following CRUD REST operations

 * PUT Replace resource(s)
+  * POST /users
+    * BODY single prototype
+    * RESP 200 or 201
+    * PAYLOAD create resource
+  * POST /users (single prototype in body)
+    * BODY multiple prototypes
+    * RESP 200 or 201
+    * PAYLOAD create resources
   * PUT /users/1
     * BODY single resource
     * RESP 200 or 201